Last reviewed 12 December 2024

 Cost: Free

-How to apply: Not required in advance of travel; biometric data to be collected at port of entry.
-The process collecting the biometric data (booth, tablet) may vary by country/entry port.
-Depending on which country arriving into the Schengen Area, a person may be permitted to upload their facial image in advance (but not fingerprints) through the mobile app (in development) to speed up processing at border control.
+How to apply: Not required in advance of travel; biometric data to be submitted at port of entry.
+The process collecting the biometric data may vary by country/entry port using either a booth or tablet.
+Depending on the country arriving into the Schengen Area, a person may be permitted to upload their facial image in advance (but not fingerprints) through a mobile app to speed up processing at border control.

 For frequent visitors, see information on National Facilitation Programmes.